JustroX/qanim/README.md

 	qanim.start();                          //start animation
 });
 ```
-Basically you
+Basically
-1. define the scenes (or the animation)
+1. Define the scenes (or the animation)
 2. Import it
 3. Tada!
 Your done!